How to say “boring” in Japanese

 - kono – この : a determiner used before a noun referring to a thing close to the speaker.
 In the example, this is used before “eiga” to say “this movie” in Japanese.

 - eiga – 映画 (えいが) : a noun meaning ‘movie’ in Japanese.
-This can also work as a plural noun.
+This can also work as plural.
 Learn more about Japanese plural.

 - wa – は : a binding particle working as a case marker or topic marker.
-In the example, this is used after the noun phrase, “kono eiga”, to make the subject in the sentence.
+In the example, this works after “kono eiga” to make the subject in the sentence.

 This is a typical usage of “tsumaranai”.
-In this example, it works as a complement to say “boring” in Japanese.
-Like other adjectives, however, it can also work as a modifier before a noun.
-For example, we can say “tsumaranai eiga” to mean ‘boring movie’ in Japanese.
-It’s wroth knowing.
-Anyway, when we want to say “boring” in Japanese, “tsumaranai” is a very good option.
+In this example, it works as a complement.
+Like other adjectives, however, it can also work as a modifier in front of a noun.
+For example, we can say “tsumaranai eiga” to mean a ‘boring movie’ in Japanese.
+It’s worth knowing, I think.
+When we want to describe something boring in Japanese, anyway, “tsumaranai” is a very good option.

-In the rest part of this blog post, I will explain major conjugations of “tsumaranai”.
+So far, I’ve explained the definition and meanings of “tsumaranai” and how to use it through the example sentence.
+In the rest part of this blog post, I will explain its major conjugations.
 The first one is “tsumaranakunai”.

 Below are the definition and meanings of “tsumaranakunai”.

-- tusmaranakunai – つまらなくない : the nai form of “tsumaranai”, meaning ‘not boring’ or ‘not bored’ in Japanese.
+- tusmaranakunai – つまらなくない : the nai form of “tsumaranai”, which means ‘not boring’ or ‘not bored’ in Japanese.

 Grammatically, “tsumaranakunai” consists of the following two parts: